Submissions

 Additionally, at least one of the authors of any original article, short communication or review article submitted for consideration for publication needs to be a senior researcher, someone who has experience in the area of research and who preferably has formal research training (i.e. graduate degree).

 Each author must have contributed directly to the intellectual content of the manuscript, the genesis, and the analysis of their data.
 All authors are required to identify their contributions to the work in the manuscript.
 The IJMS has adopted the CRediT Taxonomy to describe each author’s individual contributions to the work.
-When submitting, make sure to build the author's contribution statement using the app found at https://www.scisco.co/author-signature-form-copy/ or fill the PDF and get the statement at: https://www.scisco.co/authorform/.
-Using the statement from this webapp, fill out the author signature statement found on the 1st page of the template for submissions.
+When submitting, make sure to build the author's contribution statement using the website form found at https://www.scisco.co/author-signature-form-copy/ or fill the PDF and get the statement at: https://www.scisco.co/authorform/

 The corresponding author takes primary responsibility for communication with the journal during the manuscript submission, peer-review, and pre-post publication process.